-The Acorn School is currently hiring for the position of Program Director.
-Please see the following link for job description, qualifications, and other information about the position and how to apply.
+The Acorn School is currently hiring for the position of Program Director and Assistant Program Director.
+Please see the following link for job overview, qualifications, and other information about the position and how to apply.

 If interested in learning about our current teaching job openings, please send a cover letter and resume to email@example.com, or call 303.938.8233 with any questions.

 Thank you for your interest.

 Our unique program was designed by a teacher to support teachers in reaching their highest potential for the benefit of children.
 The American Academy of Political and Social Science used our program as the case study for high quality childcare in 1999.
 Our model of Primary Caregiving has been acknowledged by top early educators as one of the best child care programs and is taught in early childhood programs at colleges and universities.
 We recruit faculty on a national basis and have high standards and practices for our teachers and administrators.
 A strong ethic of continual evaluation and professional growth for all staff members makes our working environment challenging and dynamic.

 Teacher Support: A Supportive Teaching Environment is a Priority The staff of The Acorn School is composed of excellent educators who are committed to teaching on a long-term basis and supporting each other in our shared vision for the school.
 The teachers are continually progressing in their field and learning from each other.
 Our administrative team is consistently available for support and guidance.
 Our Program Director conducts evaluations and supportive feedback sessions regularly.
 Teachers and administrators work together to identify areas for growth.